- 400g paneer, diced

 - Add a tin of tomatoes to the pan and leave to simmer for 15-20 min on medium heat stirring occasionally.

 - After the sauce has reduced and the mixture has come to a thick saucy consistency remove it from heat.
-Let the mixture cool down and blend to a fine sauce.
-If required strain through a sieve to ensure the sauce is smooth.
+Let the mixture cool down remove the cassia bark and discard.

 - In a second pan heat the ghee and add the cumin seeds.
 As soon as they crackle stir in the tomato sauce very carefully.